chenjing-bu/chenjing-bu.github.io/content/posts/2025/stacks-and-combinatorics/index.md

 there is the **classifying stack** denoted by $* / G$ (read as 'point mod $G$'), which has a single point with automorphism group $G$.
+In this way, Lie groups can be seen as special cases of stacks.

 {{<spoiler title="Remark on defining stacks">}}
 The precise definition of stacks is more complicated,